UVI KEY SUITE ACOUSTIC – SWEET KEYS

-UVI has provided an excellent collection of well-known standards and left-field oddities in a well laid out, simple to use workflow.
+UVI has provided an excellent collection of well-known standards and left-field oddities in a well-laid-out, simple-to-use workflow.

-This important addition to the ‘Suites’ series makes Falcon/Workstation one of the most well-rounded and value for money platforms on the market.
+This important addition to the ‘Suites’ series makes Falcon/Workstation one of the most well-rounded and value-for-money platforms on the market.

-UVI has nailed performance, sound and tactile feel with Key Suite Acoustic, delivering an essential cornerstone expansion for the Falcon/Workstation platform, and in my opinion a must-have for anyone producing music on the PC.
+UVI has nailed the performance, sound and tactile feel with Key Suite Acoustic, delivering an essential cornerstone expansion for the Falcon/Workstation platform, and in my opinion a must-have for anyone producing music on the PC.

 Full details on this and other UVI expansions can be found on the website right here www.uvi.net

 Like the review?
 Shout us a cup of coffee!